litebird/litebird_sim/docs/source/scanning.rst

-Note that the detectors are not necessarily aligned with the spin axis; in fact, the animation shows the actual direction of observation for two different detectors, in red and green: you can see that they are looking quite at two opposite sides of the spin axis.
-Every detector looks along its own direction, but detectors belonging to the same instrument (e.g., LFT) look not far away from each other; it is customary to express their pointing directions relative to an «average» direction, called the *boresight direction*, which is the main optical axis of the instrument.
-Since in LiteBIRD there are *two* instruments, LFT and MHFT, there are two boresight directions.
-This is the true meaning of the red and green axes in the video above: the red axis represents the «average» direction where LFT detectors are looking at, and the green axis is the same for MHFT.
+Note that the detectors are not necessarily aligned with the spin axis; in fact, the animation shows the actual direction of observation for two different detectors as two red and green lines: you can see that they are looking quite at two opposite sides of the spin axis.
+Every detector looks along its own direction, but detectors belonging to the same instrument (e.g., LFT) look not far away from each other;
+it is customary to express their pointing directions relative to an «average» direction, called the *boresight direction*, which is the main optical axis of the instrument.
+Since in LiteBIRD there are *three* instruments (LFT, MFT, HFT), there should be boresight directions; however, MFT and HFT share the same telescope, and thus it's customary to show only one boresight.
+This is the true meaning of the red and green axes in the video above: the red axis represents the «average» direction where LFT detectors are looking at, and the green axis is the same for MFT/HFT.

 The animation does not show a *third* rotation happening, which is the revolution of the spacecraft around the Sun, taking one year to complete.
-(Including it in the video would have been useless, as it is *really* slow!).
-This means that the motion of the spacecraft is the composition of *three* rotations:
+(Including it in the video would have been useless, as it is *really* slow when compared with the spin and precession!).
+This means that the motion of the spacecraft is the composition of *three*
+rotations:

 1. Rotation of the spacecraft around the spin axis (grey line);